 Ntiva employees will work alongside the students to train and mentor those selected for the program.

 “Our core mission is to grow people and we believe that technology is a key accelerator,” said Steven Freidkin, CEO of Ntiva.
 “By investing in the Ntiva Service Desk Academy in partnership with the CIT Learn and Earn program, we’re providing the opportunity for WVU Parkersburg students to gain valuable technical skills in a real-world environment.
 This in-depth training will open up more employment doors for graduating students in the CIT degree program, who were able to take advantage of this internship.”

 WVU Parkersburg’s CIT Learn and Earn program started in 2016 with three local employers – Chemours, Woodcraft and iTech.
 Since that time, 12 students have participated in the program, and it has expanded with new employer partnerships, including Westbrook Health Services and Ntiva.

-To learn more about WVU Parkersburg’s CIT program, contact the Center for Student Services email@example.com 304-424-8310.
+To learn more about WVU Parkersburg’s CIT program, contact the Center for Student Services at email@example.com or 304-424-8310.

 About WVU Parkersburg

 Established in 1961, West Virginia University at Parkersburg is regionally accredited by the Higher Learning Commission.
 Academic credits earned at WVU Parkersburg are transferable to any institution in the West Virginia higher education state system as well as other accredited institutions throughout the country.
 WVU Parkersburg is the only public community college in West Virginia accredited to offer baccalaureate degrees.